Kathy Whitmire: Political career

 Kathy Whitmire's exposure to and interest in city politics began in her parents' home.
 Her father had been active in precinct-level politics, and the family frequently talked about local political issues.
-After she married, her husband's brother, John Whitmire, already a rising star in the Texas Democratic Party, was a willing political mentor.
+Her husband's brother, John Whitmire, already a rising star in the Texas Democratic Party, was a willing political mentor.

 Houston City Controller

-Whitmire was appointed as City Controller to serve out the unexpired term of Leonel Castillo, who had been appointed as Commissioner of Immigration for the United States Citizenship and Immigration Services, making him the first Hispanic to hold that role.
-Castillo accepted the Federal position on April 7, 1977.
-As City Controller, Whitmire became extremely knowledgeable about all aspects of the city's finances.
-She won a full two-year term in a landslide defeating Steve Jones in the Runoff Elections with 110,762 votes (58.57%) to Jones' 78,365 votes (41.44%).
-Upon being inaugurated for a full two-year term on January 2, 1978, Whitmire criticized the late then-Mayor Jim McConn for his inefficiency and lax administration.
+In 1977, City Treasurer Henry Kriegel was appointed to serve out the unexpired term of Houston's Controller Leonel Castillo, who had been appointed as Commissioner of Immigration for the United States Citizenship and Immigration Services.
+Whitmire was elected to finish Castillo's term.
+She won the race for a full two-year term in a landslide, defeating Steve Jones in the Runoff Elections with 110,762 votes (58.57%) to Jones' 78,365 votes (41.44%), making history as the first woman ever to hold the office.
+Upon being inaugurated on January 2, 1978, Whitmire criticized the late then-Mayor Jim McConn for his inefficiency and lax administration.
 Becoming familiar with "sweetheart contracts", that had often been awarded to friends and supporters of influential office holders, she stopped the practice by rigorously enforcing observance of the Open Bidding laws.
 She also diligently looked for inefficiencies or outright wasteful practices in each of the city offices.
 Although this angered many "insiders", she won election in 1979 to a second term, becoming the first female elected to a top job in the Houston City government.